Venezuela's Maduro Faces Pressure From Much Of The World, Yet He Persists

 Two months have elapsed since the Trump administration threw its weight behind a multipronged campaign to oust Maduro, after an economic collapse that has led more than 3 million Venezuelans to move abroad and created widespread hunger and shortages.

-Since then, Maduro — who is fond of comparing himself with a boxer in the ring — has been absorbing one body blow after another.
+Since then, Maduro — who is fond of comparing himself to a boxer in the ring — has been absorbing one body blow after another.

 More than 50 nations, including the United States and most of Latin America, concluded that Maduro's re-election last year was a fraud.
-They've recognized Juan Guaidó, president of the opposition-led National Assembly, as Venezuela's legitimate head of state, endorsing his mission to establish a transitional government and hold fresh elections.
+They have recognized Juan Guaidó, president of the opposition-led National Assembly, as Venezuela's legitimate head of state, endorsing his mission to establish a transitional government and hold fresh elections.

-Washington has imposed oil sanctions that deprive Maduro's government of a large part of the hard currency revenues upon which it depends for most its income.
+Washington has imposed oil sanctions that deprive Maduro's government of a large part of the hard currency revenues upon which it depends for most of its income.

-Nearly three weeks ago, out of the blue, Venezuela was hit by the most severe power outage in its history that left millions of already impoverished people without light, fuel, water, refrigeration, public transport and hospital treatment for up to six days.
+Nearly three weeks ago, out of the blue, Venezuela was hit by the most severe power outage in its history, which left millions of already impoverished people without light, fuel, water, refrigeration, public transport and hospital treatment for up to six days.

 World